 The world of finance is often challenging for many consumers.
 However, financial professionals who hold the Certified Financial Educator (CFEd) designation communicate complex financial ideas in simple, understandable terms.
-Read on to discover how a CFEd can help you better understand your financial situation.
+Let’s break down how a CFEd can help you better understand your financial situation.

 A Certified Financial Educator (CFEd) is a financial professional who has knowledge of the financial services industry and teaches on the subject.
 Through the Heartland of Financial Education Institute, applicants can receive this designation to educate other professionals on topics related to the financial industry.